drittesmoskaubrot/MQTTAndroid/README.md

 #### Nice I like it.. tell me why "Native"

-Native simply means that the tool is running without a gui i.e graphical interface "Natively" on the system in our case we execute it from the Android Terminal emulator available from here:
+Native simply means that the tool is running without a gui i.e graphical user interface  "Natively" on the system in our case we execute it from the Android Terminal emulator available from here:

 But it doesn't need to be called from the Terminal Emulator you can build your own wrapper such as an APK and call the bin from there.

 #### Do Other applications use Mqtt?

-Yes .. the mostfamous one would be facebook who uses mqtt for their messenger implementation.
-The difference here is that Mqtt client features are embedded within the function calls deep inside the messengers app source code, whereas MqttAndroidNative can be accesed system wide on the adroid system.
+Yes .. the most famous one would be facebook who uses mqtt for their messenger implementation.
+The difference here is that Mqtt client features are embedded within the function calls deep inside the messengers app source code, whereas MqttAndroidNative can be accessed system wide on the adroid system.

 #### Perfect I want to try it what should I do?